Anna-Myzukina/SQL-first-database/README.md

 - How do you insert a record in SQL?

       The INSERT INTO statement is used to add new data to a database.
 The INSERT INTO statement adds a new record to a table.
 INSERT INTO can contain values for some or all of its columns.
 INSERT INTO can be combined with a SELECT to insert              records.

+### Important Concepts:
+- What is the Primary Key?
+- What are Foreign Keys?
+- What is a Schema?

+### Statements:
+- SELECT
+- CREATE TABLE
+- DROP TABLE
+- CREATE INDEX
+- DROP INDEX
+- UPDATE
+- DELETE
+- INSERT INTO
+- CREATE DATABASE
+- DROP DATABASE
+- COMMIT (concept)
+- ROLLBACK (concept)

+### Clauses:
+- DISTINCT
+- WHERE
+- IN
+- AND
+- OR
+- BETWEEN
+- LIKE
+- ORDER BY
+- COUNT

+### Functions
+- GROUP BY
+- HAVING
+- AVG
+- COUNT
+- MIN
+- MAX
+- SUM

+### Other Stuff
+- What are Indexes good for?
+- What’s the difference between WHERE and HAVING?